software-architecture-guild/katas-2025/README.md

 ### Idea

+Short-answer responses are typically concise and follow predictable patterns, making them ideal for full-text search-based grading automation.
+The system compares a candidate's response to a database of historically graded answers to find the most similar ones.
+Based on these matches, it suggests a grade and relevant feedback.
+Experts can then review or adjust the suggestion, and their input continuously improves the system’s accuracy, efficiency, and consistency over time.

 ### Context Viewpoint

 > *Describes the relationships, dependencies, and interactions between the system and its environment (the people, systems, and external entities with which it interacts).*